Medication

 Please find a day-to-day help guide that may assist you whether you're taking medication, awaiting a diagnosis, or considering alternatives.
 Remember, there's no one-size-fits-all approach, and everyone's journey is unique.

-Make time for physical activities any excercise at all is benificial even if its just walking up and down your a corridor.
+• Make time for physical activities.
+Any exercise at all is beneficial, even if it's just walking up and down your hallway when taking a call.

-Try and have a healthy, balanced diet.
-Too much artificial and highly processed food can be prolematic in managing neurodivergent symptoms.
+• Try and have a healthy, balanced diet.
+Too much artificial and highly processed food can be problematic in managing neurodivergent symptoms.

-Try and immerse yoursellf in nature whenever possible.
+• Try and immerse yourself in nature whenever possible.
 Taking just 5 minutes to sit under a tree and truly focus on listening to the birds can work wonders.

-Find another neurodivergent person to share stories and experioences with like a DT buddy.
-If you are 18-35 join our community here: DT community
+• Find another neurodivergent person to share stories and experiences with, like a DT buddy.
+If you are 18-35, join our community here: DT community

 NHS link: Medication